onexianjian/v8wiki/CodeStubAssembler-Builtins.md

     SimpleInstallFunction(math, "is42", Builtins::kMathIs42, 1, true);
 ```

-Now that Is42 is attached, it can actually be called from JS:
+Now that Is42 is attached, it can be called from JS:

 ```
 $ out/debug/d8